-The Alouette River Management Society and its partners are excited to announce that sockeye have returned to Alouette River after an absence of over 80 years.
-DNA on these sockeye has confirmed that the returning sockeye are of Alouette origin – direct descendents of those sockeye that were landlocked when the dam was constructed in the late 1920’s.
-All indications are leading to the sockeye present in the river now are returning from the 2005 release kokanee from the Alouette Dam – our local term “sockanee” – that escaped in 2005 when the spillway of the dam was opened for a surface release.
+The Alouette River Management Society and its partners were excited to announce a sockeye returned to the South Alouette River after an absence of over 80 years.
+DNA on the returning sockeye confirmed it as Alouette origin – direct descendants of kokanee “landlocked sockeye” when the dam was constructed in the late 1920’s.
+All indications point to the 2005 accidental release of kokanee from the Alouette Dam – our local term “sockanee” – that escaped in 2005 when the spillway of the dam was opened for a surface release.

 During the week of August 13, 2007, sockeye were found in the holding pens at the Allco Fish Hatchery.
 Approximately 18 mortalities of sockeye were found later that day by BC Hydro employees at the base of the dam, the sockeye having tried unsuccessfully to reach the reservoir through the low level outlet flow.
 It is thought that the sockeye were simply jumping over the Allco Fish fence, intent on making their way home.
 BC Hydro has made a temporary shield over the low level outlet pipe in order to avoid any further mortalities and the fish fence has been modified at Allco to deter any sockeye from jumping over the fence.